MiguelX413/TranslitBot/README.md

-# KxelBot
+# TranslitBot
-Telegram bot for the Kxel language
+Telegram bot for transliteration